lankelvin/bootcamp_assessment/advanced-level/README.md

 # installation & how to run it

-Find it
+Figure it out

-# Challenge

-How to:
+## How to:
 - fork the repository
 - work on the challenges
-- share your repository link with the recruitment team

-Here are the challenges:
+## Here are the challenges:
 - Install and run the app
 - Dockerize it (create dockerfile for each API)
 - Install a small version of kubernetes locally (minikube, kind, etc.)
 - Build the manifests to run the 2 APIs on k8s

-Rules:
+## Rules:
 - Change in the source code is possible

+## Submission:
+- Share your fork repository link with us via email: submissions@devopsthepracticalway.com with the subject:
+[Your Name] - Advanced Level Bootcamp Assesment DevOps Challenge